hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 ```
 #### Choppy Video Playback

-If you experience choppy video playback, it might be caused due to too long processing time in the callback function or in another place in the pipeline.
+If you experience choppy video playback, it might be caused due to too long processing time in the pipeline.
+This will casue frames to be dropped.
+This can be cause by heavy compute in the callback function or in another place in the pipeline.
 In the callback function, ensure that the processing time is minimal to avoid blocking the pipeline.
 If you need to perform heavy processing, consider sending the data to another process for processing in the background.
+You can disable the callback function using the `--disable-callback` flag.
+Another CPU intense consumer is video operations which are not accelerated on the RPi5.
+Consider using lower resolution or lower frame rate videos.
 Run the `htop` command in a terminal to monitor the CPU and memory usage.
-If the CPU usage is close to 100%, it might be the bottleneck.
+If the CPU usage is close to 100%, it might be the colprit.

-The bottleneck could also be the model running on Hailo.
+If the CPU usage is low, the bottleneck could be the Hailo model.
 In this case, consider using a smaller model or using larger batch size.
+See the [Hailo Monitor](#hailo-monitor) section for more information on how to monitor the Hailo model.

 #### Hailo monitor
 To run the Hailo monitor, run the following command in a different terminal: